byu-imaal/dohjs/README.md

 # Quickstart

 A simple way to start is to include doh.js in your HTML file.
-You can fetch it from [jsdelivr](https://www.jsdelivr.com/) or your local installation.
+You can include it from [jsdelivr](https://www.jsdelivr.com/) or your local installation.

 ```html
 <!-- from CDN -->